-If you have been the victim of physical, sexual or emotional abuse at a sports club or youth centre, you could be entitled to pursue a claim for compensation.
+If you have been abused by a sports coach or youth club leader, whether physical, sexual or emotional, you could be entitled to pursue a claim for compensation.
 Compensation for sexually abused victims and the prospects of succeeding with such a claim can vary greatly depending upon a variety of factors.
 Because it is such a complex area of law, it’s important you seek legal advice from an experienced abuse lawyer as soon as possible.

 Who will my claim be against?

-Following an initial interview, your sexual abuse lawyer will be able to give you guidance about the best way to recover the damages to which you are entitled.
-Your claim might be against the individual who caused the harm or the organisation who employed them – such as a football club, tennis coach or private sports teacher.
+Following an initial interview, your abuse lawyer will be able to give you guidance about the best way to recover the damages to which you are entitled.
+Your sports or youth club abuse claim might be against the individual who caused the harm, such as a tennis coach or private sports tutor, or the organisation who employed them, such as a football club.

 Will I be able to make a claim even if the abuse happened many years ago?

 In cases involving historic sexual abuse in sports and youth clubs, the courts have used their power to allow claims to proceed outside of the usual limitation deadline.
 This is not an automatic right and any further delay in starting your claim could affect your chances of being allowed to proceed.